gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Lifecycle task available to build binary
     - Can add dependent tasks to binary
 - Can combine native and Java components in the same project

+#### Open issues

+- Split the NativeBinariesPlugin into 'native-library' and 'native-application'.
+Maybe introduce 'cpp-library', etc for convenience.
+- Consistent plugin composition for java/native
+- Consider splitting jvm-runtime & jvm-lang support into separate projects.
+Similar for native-runtime and native-lang.

 ### Story: Build author builds jar for java library